baijum/selenium-python/source/getting-started.rst

 The `selenium.webdriver` module provides all the WebDriver implementations.
 Currently supported WebDriver implementations are Firefox, Chrome, IE and Remote.
 The `Keys` class provide keys in the keyboard like RETURN, F1, ALT etc.
+The `By` class is used to locate elements within a document.

 ::

-  from selenium import webdriver from selenium.webdriver.common.keys import Keys
+  from selenium import webdriver from selenium.webdriver.common.keys import Keys from selenium.webdriver.common.by import By

 Next, the instance of Firefox WebDriver is created.